What causes the contamination of groundwater? All About Groundwater

 WHAT IS A GROUNDWATER?

-As mentioned above, groundwater is the water that has been carried down from the surface of the soil to the spaces between sediments and the cracks within rocks.
+As mentioned above, groundwater is the water carried down from the soil's surface to the spaces between sediments and the cracks within rocks.
 Essentially, it fills up the empty spaces of an underground —this is called the saturated zone.

 After some time, the water reaches the impenetrable layer of rock and settles in.
 As such, groundwater is occupied and maintained through the collections of rocks and dregs called aquifers.

-There is such a thing called residence time which determines the period of time that the groundwater becomes subjected to aquifers.
+Residence time determines the period during which groundwater becomes subjected to aquifers.
 As such, the residence time of each groundwater varies on a case-to-case basis.
-The time range is incredibly varied and it could last from a few days to weeks, to thousands of years and more.
+The time range varies, lasting from a few days to weeks to thousands of years.

-The groundwater is divided into two zones, namely; the saturated zone and the unsaturated zone.
-The top of the saturated zone is called the water table while resting above this water table is the unsaturated zone.
+The groundwater is divided into two zones, namely, the saturated zone and the unsaturated zone.
+The top of the saturated zone is called the water table, while the unsaturated zone rests above this water table.

-The unsaturated zone is also where water and air go in to fill in the spaces between rocks and sediments.
+The unsaturated zone is also where water and air fill the spaces between rocks and sediments.
 Therefore, water present in this specific zone is known as soil moisture.
-As a matter of fact, most groundwater foundation is known for their distinct water component like the aforementioned soil moisture.
+Most groundwater foundations are known for their distinct water component, like soil moisture.

-One of the many functions of groundwaters is that they can be transported through bodies of water such as springs, lakes, waterways, streams, or synthetic wells.
-After the water is released, groundwater is refilled by various water sources such as precipitation and snowmelt.
+One of groundwater's many functions is transporting water through bodies of water such as springs, lakes, waterways, streams, or synthetic wells.
+After the water is released, groundwater is refilled by various sources, such as precipitation and snowmelt.

 Water may also come from water leakage from external sources such as irrigation water and leaks from water supply systems.

 However, opting for artificial processes to discharge groundwater is a different story.
-For one, there is a need for a well to be drilled into the groundwater aquifer.
-Next, you will also need to install a pump that you can use to "pump out" water upward and outward of the aquifer.
+First, a well needs to be drilled into the groundwater aquifer.
+Next, a pump must be installed to "pump out" water upward and outward from the aquifer.

-There are also specific wells such as Artesian wells that are drilled into aquifers attached to an impenetrable rock layer.
-The Artesian well is installed above and below the water pressure, usually coming through from a "refilling" source placed just above the well.
+Specific wells, such as Artesian wells, are drilled into aquifers attached to an impenetrable rock layer.
+The Artesian well is installed above and below the water pressure, usually from a "refilling" source placed just above the well.

 As a result, groundwater is pumped upward through the Artesian well without the need or use of water pumps.